kaustubhdeokar/myblog/_posts/2023-03-27-Linux-Commands.md

 ---
 layout: post
 title: Linux Commands
+categories:
-categories: ubuntu, linux
+- linux
-description: Linux Commands
-summary: Linux Commands
-comments: true
-tags: [linux]
+- grep
 ---

 	> to open `files` in the current path from terminal